-Twilio buys video messaging software; unveils call-quality features
+Twilio buys video apps software; unveils call-quality features

 The company also plans to develop video applications such as augmented reality and computer vision, which allow for facial recognition, object detection and gesture tracking, based on the work of the team behind Kurento.

-Separately, San Francisco-based Twilio will introduce a product that lets developers monitor messaging apps for consistent call quality so they can identify frequent problems such as network congestion, poor WiFi connections or problems with a user's own device.
+Separately, San Francisco-based Twilio will introduce a product that lets developers monitor voice messaging apps for consistent call quality so they can identify problems such as network congestion, poor WiFi connections or problems with a user's own device.

-Called "Voice Insights", it allows a Web-based video conferencing application, for example, to warn messaging users that the have "poor network coverage" or "you are on mute” or that they need to “check headset connection".
+Called "Voice Insights", it allows audio applications to warn users that the have "poor network coverage" or "you are on mute” or that they need to “check headset connection".